A preliminary project page

 This project offers a carefully held space for recovery workers.
 It seeks situated accounts of change and non change over time, as experienced by frontline recovery workers within their professional practice.

-The term frontlines is used here not to imply crisis or heroism, but proximity: to consequences, contradictions, and the slow accumulation of experience.
-The project makes room for what has changed, what has not, and what has become harder to carry over time.
+The term frontlines is used here not to imply crisis or heroism, but closeness.
+Closeness to consequences, contradictions, and the slow accumulation of experience.
+The project makes room for what has changed, what has not, and an awareness of what is being carried over time.

 The project does not seek stories of success or failure, nor narratives of transformation, confession, advocacy, or evidence of impact.
-It invites accounts of experience as they have accumulated through recovery practice, whether they are personally understood as positive or negative.
+It invites accounts of experience as they have accumulated through recovery practice, whether they are personally understood as positive, negative or neutral.

 There is no expectation of progress, insight, or resolution.

-Accounts are held as they are, without being shaped into instruction or proof.
-The inquiry attends to what is endured, adapted to, resisted, or simply lived with, recognising that non change and ambivalence are as meaningful as visible change.
+Accounts submitted are held as they are, without being shaped into instruction or proof.
+The project attends to what is endured, adapted to, resisted, or simply lived with.
+It presents reality from the point of view of the recovery worker.
+We recognize that non change and ambivalence are as meaningful as visible change.

 What this project is